aaroncox/EpicMongo/README.md

 	protected $_db = 'test_database';
 	// A map of all types this schema supports protected static $_typeMap = array(
-		'user' => 'LIB_Mongo_Document_User'	// This maps the 'shortname' of 'user' to the class 'User_Class' 'post' => 'LIB_Mongo_Document_Post'	// This maps the 'shortname' of 'post' to the class 'User_Post' );
+		'user' => 'LIB_Mongo_Document_User'	// This maps the 'shortname' of 'user' to the class 'LIB_Mongo_Document_User' 'post' => 'LIB_Mongo_Document_Post'	// This maps the 'shortname' of 'post' to the class 'LIB_Mongo_Document_Post' );
 }

 // Create a User
 $user = Epic_Mongo::new('user');	// The 'shortname' from the schema
+// Some random example data
 $user->id = 2;
 $user->username = 'author';
 $user->password = 'password';
+// Save the User
 $user->save();

 // Create a Post document for the User
 $post = Epic_Mongo::new('post');

-// Set the User as the author of the post
+// Set the User as the author of the post, no need to create a reference
 $post->author = $user;

 // Set Extra 'post' information